If you encounter issues loading this site, please refresh the page by using Ctrl + F5 if on Windows or Cmd + Shift + R if on Mac.

 • Has cultivars Yes

-Himalayan birch is native to China.
+Himalayan birch is native to the Himalayan Mountains in Nepal.

-Bark color and texture:
+Bark Color and Texture

 The fruits are small, winged nutlets held in catkins.

-Plant care:
+Plant Care

-Avoid pruning birches in spring as they are ‘bleeders’ and will lose a great deal of sap.
+Avoid pruning birches in spring as they are “bleeders” and will lose a great deal of sap.

 Use of this tree is limited by its susceptibility to bronze birch borer.
 Japanese beetle is also a serious problem on this tree.